-The Wyoming residential lease agreement allows a landlord (property owner) to enter into a binding contract with a tenant (lessee) for the use of property on a fixed term (most commonly one (1) year).
+A Wyoming residential lease agreement allows a landlord (property owner) to enter into a binding contract with a tenant (lessee) for the use of property in exchange for rent.
 The tenant will typically have to first be approved by the landlord and, when accepted, negotiations over the rental amount, utilities, and any other fees associated with the premises will begin.

 Once the tenant and landlord authorize an agreement, the form is legally binding, and upon the required deposits being paid, access to the property be granted.

 - If either party has any questions concerning their rights, they should review the Wyoming Residential Rental Laws.

 - Forms (2)

 - Required Disclosures